hraban/YABFD/README.txt

   * * * * * /usr/local/yabfd/yabfd

   There are various ways to detect whether or not the blacklist was modified.
-One way is to create an md5sum or crc of the file before you run YABFD, and compare it to the same hash afterwards.
+One way is to create a fingerprint of the file before you run YABFD, fingerprint again afterwards and compare the two.
 For example, to restart Squid based on updates to the banlist (all on one line):

   * * * * * crc=`cksum /etc/hosts.deny.yabfd` ; /usr/local/yabfd/yabfd ; sort -o /etc/hosts.deny.yabfd /etc/hosts.deny.yabfd ; if [ "$crc" != "$(cksum /etc/hosts.deny.yabfd)" ] ; then /etc/init.d/squid reload ; fi